Initiation of Coverage · Wolftank Group AG · WOLF · Vienna Stock Exchange (direct market plus); Munich m:access

 • The equity ratio fell to 18.8% from 22.9%; gearing stands at 82%.

-The litigation is, by contrast, better contained than the headlines suggested.
-The Bologna court awarded the plaintiff approximately €4.5m in a dispute arising from a 2020 subcontracting project; the €2.0m provision reflects advanced settlement negotiations under which the company would pay €2.0m in instalments over three years, with partial insurance coverage and an appeal filed in parallel.
-The tail risk is the ~€2.5m gap between award and provision if the settlement collapses.
+One contingency is better contained than the headlines suggested: a Bologna court awarded the plaintiff approximately €4.5m in a 2020 subcontracting dispute, but the €2.0m provision reflects advanced settlement negotiations (instalments over three years, partial insurance coverage, an appeal filed in parallel), leaving a ~€2.5m tail if the settlement collapses.

 Q1 2026: the improvement is real — here is what survives scrutiny